TabishIzhar/StrucPy/docs/source/InputExample.rst

 Seismic Definition
 ------------------------
-Seismic definition of the reinforced concrete model is an **Optional Parameter**.
-It is required when user want to perform the Equivalent Static Seismic Analysis and should be passed in *DataFrame*.
+`seismic_def` is a parameter for Seismic definition of the reinforced concrete model and is an **Optional Parameter**.
+It is required when user want to perform the Equivalent Static Seismic Analysis and should be passed in *DataFrame* or *numerical value*.

+**Dataframe** should be used when seismic definition is as per IS1893:2016.
+**Value of Time Period** in seconds must be passed when seismic analysis is to be done with some other standard codes.

 Dataframe of seismic definition may contain up to 6 columns representing:

 * "Seismic Zone Factor (Z)" - 1st Column of DataFrame
 * "Response Reduction Factor (R)" - 2nd Column of DataFrame